matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 There are a number of privary and trust implications to this module.

-It is important for user privacy that leaking the mapping between a matrix user ID and a third party identifier (particularly lookup index by matrix ID) is hard.
-To this end, when implementing this API, care should be kept to avoid adding links between these two identifiers as room events.
-The ``display_name`` field in the ``m.room.third_party_invite`` event exists for this purpose, to avoid adding the third party identifier to the room state (which could then be mapped into a matrix ID based on the ``invite`` event exchanged for it.
+It is important for user privacy that leaking the mapping between a matrix user ID and a third party identifier is hard.
+In particular, being able to look up all third party identifiers from a matrix user ID (and accordingly, being able to link each third party identifier) should be avoided wherever possible.
+To this end, when implementing this API care should be taken to avoid adding links between these two identifiers as room events.
+This mapping can be unintentionally created by specifying the third party identifier in the ``display_name`` field of the ``m.room.third_party_invite`` event, and then observing which matrix user ID joins the room using that invite.
+Clients SHOULD set ``display_name`` to a value other than the third party identifier, e.g. the invitee's common name.

 Homeservers are not required to trust any particular identity server(s).
 It is generally a client's responsibility to decide which identity servers it trusts,